Grilling on the salt stone

 and thyme, chopped

-• 500 g leaf spinach, washed and ready for cooking
+• 500 g leaf spinach, washed and ready to cook

 and blanched beforehand